AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 1. Use the arrow keys to select the `my_test_workspace` Project and click **Enter**.
 Type `y` to indicate you want to use this project for future operations.
 Then press the **Enter** key.

 1. Use the arrow keys to select the `stage` Workspace and click **Enter**.
-If you want to use this workspace for future operations, type `y` and press the **Enter** key.
+Type `y` and press the **Enter** key to automatically select this Workspace in the future.
+You can [select another workspace](create-mesh.md#select-a-project-or-workspace) at any time.

 1. Type `y` and click the **Enter** key to confirm the creation of the mesh.
 The mesh configuration and corresponding details will display.

-   It can take up to five minutes for new meshes to build.
-If you want to check its progress, run the `aio api-mesh:status` command.
-After your mesh is built, proceed to the next section.
+   It can take a few minutes for new meshes to propagate.
+If you want to check the build progress, run the `aio api-mesh:status` command.
+After your mesh is successfully built, proceed to the next section.

 ## Access the Mesh